GlomCon’s Virtual Glomerular Disease Fellowship

 Our expectations are:

-Lead one or more faculty meetings and topic-based discussion.
+- Lead one or more faculty meetings and topic-based discussions.

-You can expect to spend ~2-4 hours a week, and we recommend you secure the support of your home institution’s training program leadership.
+- You can expect to spend ~2-4 hours a week, and you are required to secure the support of your home institution’s training program leadership.

 When does Fellowship start, and when does it end?